-To ensure objectivity, audits are conducted by a different ISSI auditor than the auditors engaged for consulting.
+To ensure objectivity, consulting auditors and auditors conducting the actual audits are different ISSI auditors.

-Partners can participate in an optional, one (1) hour, live Process and Controls Overview session provided by ISSI.
-This session provides a high-level overview of key aspects of the Azure specialization audit process.
+- 1. Partners can participate in an optional, one (1)-hour, live Audit Process & Controls Overview session provided by ISSI.
+This session provides a high-level overview of key aspects of the Azure Specialization audit process.
 The session includes a discussion of the checklist requirements along with best practices to help partners prepare for the audit.
-Partners work directly with ISSI to schedule this. or more information about this session, see Azure Specializations - Process and Controls Overview

-ISSI also can provide optional extensive, in-depth consulting engagements to help partners prepare for their Azure specialization audit.
-Partners work directly with ISSI to schedule this remote session.
-For more information about this type of in-depth engagement, see Azure Specializations - Consulting Offer.
-Consulting engagements can be scheduled at any time using the partner's preferred conferencing platform.
+Partners work directly with ISSI to schedule this remote session (via online web conference).
+For more information about this session, see Azure Specialization Audit Process and Controls Overview - ISSI also provides optional extensive, in-depth consulting engagements to help partners prepare for their Azure specialization audit.
+Partners work directly with ISSI to schedule this remote session (via online web conference).
+For more information about this type of in-depth engagement, see Azure Specialization Consulting Offer https://issi-inc.com/az-advspeconsulting/

-Please note that there is a cost associated with the consulting and audit preparations services.
+\ Please note that there is a cost associated with the consulting and audit preparations services.
 See Payment Terms and Conditions.

-Audit checklist
+Audit checklists

-The Migrate Enterprise Applications to Microsoft Azure Applications to Microsoft Azure specialization audit checklist contains two (2) modules, Module A: Cloud Foundation and Module B: Migrate Enterprise Applications to Microsoft Azure specialization workload.
+The Networking Services in Microsoft Azure specialization audit checklist contains two (2) modules outlined below, Module A: Cloud Foundation and Module B: Networking Services in Microsoft Azure workload.

-Module A, The Cloud Foundation module, evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers' expected outcomes, spanning the entire cloud adoption lifecycle.
-Module B, Migrate Enterprise Applications to Microsoft Azure specialization workload module validates that the partner has adopted robust processes to ensure customer success across all phases of deploying Enterprise application solutions, from the assessment phase to design, pilot, implementation, and post-implementation phases.
+Module A, The Cloud Foundation module evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers' expected outcomes, spanning the entire cloud adoption lifecycle.
+Module B, The Networking Services in Microsoft Azure workload module validates that the partner has adopted robust processes to ensure customer success across all phases of deploying networking solutions, from the assessment phase to design, pilot, implementation, and post-implementation phases.

 Review the following audit checklist tables for more details about each control phase and to learn how the partner will be evaluated for an audit.
-The same customers may be used for Module A & B if they demonstrate evidence required.
-The estimated length of both modules together is eight (8) hours.
+The same customers may be used for Module A & B. The estimated length of both modules together is eight (8) hours.